If one does not know to which port one is sailing, no wind is favourable - Lucius Annaeus Seneca.

 We are social beings, and all of our greatest accomplishments as a race have been achieved by working together.
 Your ability then to work well with others, to capture the hearts and minds of your fellow human beings, to communicate your message and your vision clearly and galvanise others around it – all depends on your interpersonal and communication skills.

 These are skills you literally use every day, probably a thousand times a day.
-Which means even small improvements in these skills will impact your life in a thousand different ways a day.
+This means even small improvements in these skills will impact your life in a thousand different ways a day.
 That’s doing a lot with a little – the very definition of mastery.

-4. Read in your area of intention religiously.
+4. Read in your area of intention religiously

-Read twenty books in a key area (e.g. coaching, leadership, wealth creation etc) and you are going to know all of the knowledge at the leading edge of that field.
+Read twenty books in a key area (e.g. coaching, leadership, wealth creation, etc.) and you are going to know all of the knowledge at the leading edge of that field.
 When knowledge intersects with skill and mindset you have expertise.

 Decide which areas of reading is most relevant for your intentions and your circumstances in life right now.
 Jot down your top three areas, pick one and just go download the top-rated books in that area.
-Read one area at a time for economies of reading before you moving on.
-Twenty may seem like a lot but with thirty minutes of reading per day you will have expert knowledge on that subject nailed down by the end of the year.
+Read one area at a time for economies of reading before you move on.
+Twenty may seem like a lot but with thirty minutes of reading per day, you will have expert knowledge on that subject nailed down by the end of the year.
 Increase it to an hour of reading and you will be done in less six months maybe less.

 5. Join groups that support your intentions.
-Don’t rely on your own knowledge and motivation.
+Don’t rely on your own knowledge and motivation

 Let’s be realistic, you aren’t going to be motivated to pursue your goals every single day, and you aren’t going to figure everything out on your own.
 Your motivation will fail you at some point, and you are probably going to make some super silly totally avoidable mistakes.
 It’s part of being human.
 Factor this into your yearly planning by joining some like minded support groups.
 The more regular the groups get together, the more open and sharing, the more accessible the better.
 At The Coaching Room we have monthly practice groups where a whole community of people interested in NLP and/or Coaching get together to practice and learn more about the skills.
 What community can you join?

-The point is to be surrounded by like minded people whom you can leverage ideas, inspiration, and be supported in your motivation.
+The point is to be surrounded by like-minded people with whom you can leverage ideas, inspiration, and be supported in your motivation.
 Just knowing that there are others walking the same path, tackling the same problems whom you can access regularly will help you stay on track.
 And just being around like-minded people will keep your intentions focused in the front of your mind because they will constantly be a topic of conversation.

 “Only a fool learns from his own mistakes.
 The wise man learns from the mistakes of others.”

-8. Commit to pushing yourself out of your comfort zone in very specific areas.
+8. Commit to pushing yourself out of your comfort zone in very specific areas

 Pushing yourself out of your comfort zone into your discomfort zone is one of the most fruitful things you can do.
 Are you going to be uncomfortable? make mistakes? seem silly? screw up?
 Yes.
 That’s the point.
 The fastest way to make something become part of what’s easy and comfortable for you – is to get experience doing it.
 Become familiar with it, make it your friend.
 When the difficult, is easy and comfortable for you, success will be easy and inevitable.